aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 == The Chinese Room Argument

 Obviously, the merits, implications and interpretations of the results offered by a successfully passed instance of a Turing Test are controversial in the philosophy of mind.
-Years before the advent of modern day LLMs, in 1980, philosopher John Searle (1932-) first published his famous Chinese Room Argument @searle1999chinese.
+Years before the advent of modern day LLMs, in 1980, philosopher John Searle (1932-) first published his famous Chinese Room Argument @sep-chinese-room.

 In the mental experiment, Searle urges us (non-Chinese speakers) to imagine ourselves being locked up in a room filled with books on how to manipulate Chinese symbols algorithmically.
 One will find that he/she is able to communicate with the outside world only through a narrow interface of textual messages written on slips of paper and passed through the door.